 Length: 60 cm (sling length)

 You can purchase all the components of alpine draws (carabiners and slings) separately and construct them yourself, but it’s actually a bit cheaper to buy a pre-made set.
 The Phase Alpine comes with a durable 11-millimeter sling and two lightweight (30 g) Phase carabiners, which are a great size and shape for clipping.
 And as a nice bonus, you get one bent-gate carabiner (for the rope end) and one straight-gate carabiner, each a separate color so you know which end to clip.
-You can certainly go lighter—Black Diamond’s MiniWire Alpine Quickdraw ($25) features an 8-millimeter runner and 23-gram biners—but for new trad climbers, we like the durability and foolproof color-coding of the Trango.
+You can certainly go lighter—Black Diamond’s MiniWire Alpine Quickdraw ($25) below features an 8-millimeter runner and 23-gram biners—but for new trad climbers or those who don't want to replace their gear as often, we like the durability and foolproof color-coding of the Trango.

 See the Trango Phase Alpine